 South Carolina Massage Liability Insurance Guidelines

-If you are a massage therapy professional conducting business anywhere in the state, having massage practitioner insurance is essential for you to protect the reputation and integrity of your business.
+If you are a massage therapy professional conducting business anywhere in the state of South Carolina, having massage practitioner insurance is essential for you to protect the reputation and integrity of your business.
 Insurance is a protective net against potential liabilities that may arise in the work course of your work.
 Though it may seem unlikely, accidents will always occur and it’s therefore essential for you to ensure you are on the safe side by obtaining insurance.

 The licensing requirements for you to practice as a massage professional in SC are quite straightforward.
-You will need to have graduated from an accredited school by SC Board of Massage and Bodywork Therapy which operates under the department of Labor, licensing and regulations with a minimum of 500 hours.
-You should also have sat for and passed NCETM/ TMB (National Examination for Therapeutic Massage) or you may opt to take MBLEX which is offered by FSMTB.
-Any will be accepted for licensing.
-In addition, you must be at least 18 years of age.
+You will need to have graduated from an accredited school by SC Board of Massage and Bodywork Therapy which operates under the Department of Labor, Licensing and Regulations with a minimum of 500 hours.
+You must also pass the NCETM/ TMB (National Examination for Therapeutic Massage) exam, or you may opt to take the MBLEx exam, which is offered by FSMTB.
+You must also be at least 18 years of age.

-No professional massage practitioner can control or predict all the circumstances that can possibly arise while attending to a client.
-Regardless of how careful you are or the number of precautions you take, there will always be a possibility that an accident will arise.
+No professional massage practitioner can control or predict all the circumstances that can possibly arise while dealing with a client.
+Regardless of how careful you are, the possibility is always open to the fact that an accident will occur.
 The last thing you want is to be engaged in legal battle due to damage caused to clients.
-This not only adds significant amount of emotional stress but also creates severe financial strain in your life.
-Having LMT insurance gives you the peace of mind as you no longer have to worry over the countless adverse “what-if” situations that could arise.
+This not only adds a significant amount of emotional stress, but also creates severe financial strain to your personal and professional life.
+Having LMT insurance provides you with the safety net, in that you no longer have to worry about the countless “what-if” situations that could arise.

 It’s also important since you never know what could come next.
-A client could just come in for massage, slip and fall or make a claim that you hurt him during the massage while you are sure you gave a quality treatment.
-The fact is clear; you never know what could happen, where and when.
-Having massage practitioner insurance serves to protect your business form these day to day risks, enabling you to focus on growth and offering quality services to your clients.
-Moreover, having an insurance policy shows that you care for your clients.
+A client could just come in for massage, slip and fall, or make a claim that you hurt him during the massage while you are sure you gave a quality treatment.
+The fact is, you never know what could happen from day to day.
+Having massage practitioner insurance serves to protect your business from these day to day risks, enabling you to focus on growth and offering quality services to your clients.
+On the other hand, having an insurance policy simply shows that you care for your clients and their security.

-Massage liability insurance is a key investment for the future, and securing insurance helps protect your other investments.
+Massage liability insurance is a key investment for the future, as securing insurance helps protect your other investments too.
 You will pay a small price to obtain insurance, but it may have a big impact on the security of your future earnings.

 Having insurance has several key benefits for a massage therapist.
 It improves your professional reputation, safeguards your from daily operations risks, gives you and your clients peace of mind.
 Moreover, it protects your personal assets and earnings.
 Every SC massage professional should therefore purchase this valuable asset before starting to practice.